light-hat/light-hat/README.md

 - 🔭 I’m actively developing my pet projects and building an IAST (Interactive Application Security Testing) system as part of my thesis.
 - 🌱 I’m currently learning the fundamentals of machine learning, focusing on its applications in cybersecurity and automation.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on research at the intersection of machine learning and cybersecurity.
 - 💬 Feel free to ask me anything about Linux, Docker, or backend development with Django.
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I write scripts to simplify my life, including one that tracks how much coffee I drink in a day.

 <p align="center">
 <img src="https://github-readme-streak-stats-9m8ugfa77-denvercoder1.vercel.app/?user=light-hat&theme=transparent&hide_border=true&date=281124">